Learning and fun each day

 We understand how important it is for you to have the right level of communication with those who care for your child.
 We communicate through:

-- regular termly Parent Chats, giving you the opportunity to speak with your child’s key person and view their Learning journal.
+- regular formal Parent Chats, giving you the opportunity to speak with your child’s key person.

-- weekly newsletters & e-mails to inform you of events, new developments and a summary of the week’s activities.
+- regular newsletters and e-mails to inform you of events, new developments and a summary of activities.

 - a daily notice board which outlines what the children did in the session.